YuSugihara/MutMap/README.md

                         cutoff when ADR (or ADF) is 0, that SNP will be filtered out.
 If you want to supress this filtering, please set this cutoff to 0.
-[7] -e , --snpEff         Predicte causal variant by SnpEff.
+[7] -e , --snpEff         Predict causal variant by SnpEff.
 Please check available databases in SnpEff.
   --igv                 Output IGV format file to check results on IGV.
   --indel               Plot SNP-index with INDEL.